+Now, to the other side of the ‘what is the difference between an archive and a backup?’ debate – Archiving.
 It is a collection of data objects, perhaps with associated metadata in a storage system whose primary purpose is the long-term preservation and retention of that data.

 An archive contains all the mails sent and received by the user and happens in ‘real time’.
 The objective being that the organization has a copy of every mail sent or received, for a defined period of time, by selected or all users irrespective of how they access their mail.

 The storage for this is compressed and encrypted to secure against direct access from the back-end.
 Usually, businesses like to provide the end user the capability to retrieve his/her own mail from the archive store.

 This results in the retrieval and storage of all mails without loss as seen during scheduled Backups.